¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Energy Standards (ASHRAE and IECC)

 Modern codes like ASHRAE Standard 90.1-2022 and IECC 2024 mandate strict Lighting Power Density (LPD) limits.
-High-efficiency luminaires that meet DLC Premium standards are essential for meeting these codes while providing the high lumen output required for high-ceiling industrial spaces.
+High-efficiency luminaires that meet DLC Premium standards are essential for meeting these codes.

 Maximizing ROI through Rebates and Performance Data